Skip to content

 Authorization: Bearer <access token from step 1>

-Note: Replace string with the actual login_hint_token and state and provide appropriate values for other fields.
+Note: Ensure to replace the string placeholder values with actual data and provide appropriate values for other fields.

 After calling the iframe-authorize endpoint, you will receive the following response: